 With that in mind, Rijeka is poised to potentially be the next big investment hub making it one of the best areas to consider for the residency by investment program.

-The international airport primarily serves routes to/from Germany and Poland, a ferry port, rail station, and bus.
+The international airport primarily serves routes to/from Germany and Poland, a ferry port, a rail station, and a bus station.

 5. Dubrovnik – the capital of the seven kingdoms